Skip to content

 The vast Plagne Centre bowl of La Plagne, Paradiski

 Arriving in any ski resort for the first time can be quite overwhelming – but arriving in one the size of La Plagne can seem positively daunting.
 Taken together with Les Arcs, La Plagne forms the massive Paradiski – the third largest ski resort in the world.
 Getting to know an area this size takes time.
-So just what are the best pistes La Plagne?
+The best pistes La Plagne.
+This video is featured on the La Plagne 360 site, the best guide to La Plagne.

 Start by taking the Funiplagne out of Plagne Centre up to the summit of Grande Rochette.
 We have to start somewhere and Centre is probably the best for most.
 That said, if you’re staying in Bellecôte already skip forward to the Arpette text below.
 Likewise, if you’re in Plagne Villages or Plagne Soleil, you should just take the Bergerie chair to access the Trieuse piste (skip to that section)